swaroski/swaroski/README.md

 - 🤔 I’m looking for help with any project with LLMs
 - 💬 Ask me about LLM integrations and deployment
 - 😄 Pronouns: he/him

-- ⚡ Fun fact: I wake up before 4:30am everyday, take cold showers and can carry a T-shirt in the Canadian winters -->
+-->

 # 💫 About Me: